 PIAGGIO TYPHOON 50

 This page is a reference for the original Piaggio Typhoon sold from 2005 to 2008 in North America.
-For the second generation of typhoon (2012-present) sold in 50 and 125 sizes please see the Typhoon 50 / 125 page.
+For the second generation of typhoon (introduced in 2012) please see the Typhoon 50 / 125 page.

 The original Typhoon was Piaggio’s fat wheeled sporty 50cc during the early years of their return to North America.
 It was sold in the USA from 2005 - 2008 and in Canada from 2006 - 2008 It was discontinued likely due to the same emissions regulations that chased the Kymco Super 9 LC from our shores and forced Yamaha to re-work the Zuma’s 50cc 2-stroke motor to lower its emissions (and power).
 The Typhoon seemed to be a good seller for Piaggio.
 The styling was edgy and the engine and brakes were able to back up the sporty look.
 Outside North America, the original Typhoon went on sale way back in 1993, so it’s quite a well established model in some markets.
 Over 500,000 copies were sold worldwide, which is quite impressive.